Tyler Reddick gives Earnhardt another Xfinity championship

 "I just knew we had to execute.
 I thought we had a chance if we just made it to Homestead, it rewards my aggression," Reddick said.
 "We hit the wall a lot but the car kept in one piece, enough for me to get to the end.
 It was an up and down year.
 We did everything we had to do in the playoffs and we wound up with the championship.

-"We can hang our hats on that and people wills say others were more consistent.
+"We can hang our hats on that and people will say others were more consistent.
 We got it when it counted."

 The 22-year-old began this season with a victory at Daytona International Speedway in which he beat JRM teammate Elliott Sadler in the closest finish in NASCAR history.
 His next win was in the finale with everything was on the line.